 - 7.1 The AISC CRG determines the certification status of all Participants and Applicants.
 It is the role and responsibility of the CRG to deny, grant, expand, renew, reduce, or withdraw certification based on objective evidence of a Participant's or Applicant's ability to satisfy these GRs.
-Please note Certification fees will not be refunded. - 7.1.1 The following definitions apply to CRG decisions:
+Please note Certification fees will not be refunded based on a CRG decision. - 7.1.1 The following definitions apply to CRG decisions:

-Deny - the CRG has determined that the Participant's/Applicant's QMS or a portion of the QMS has failed to meet the GRs and the requested certification(s) or endorsements will not be granted.
+Deny - the CRG has determined that the Participant's/Applicant's QMS or a portion of the QMS has failed to meet the GRs and the requested certification(s) or endorsements will not be granted or renewed.

-Grant - the CRG has determined that the Participant or Applicant has successfully demonstrated the capability to meet the GRs and certification will be approved.
+Grant - the CRG has determined that the Participant or Applicant has successfully demonstrated the capability to meet the GRs and certification will be granted or renewed.

-Expand - Following an application to add another certification or endorsement to an existing Participant's/Applicant's certification scope, the CRG has determined that the additional criteria has been met and the certification scope includes new certification(s) and/or endorsement(s).
+Expand - Following an application to add another certification or endorsement to an existing

+Participant's/Applicant's certification scope, the CRG has determined that the additional criteria has been met and the certification scope includes new certification(s) and/or endorsement(s).

-Renew - the CRG has reviewed the results of the renewal audit and has approved the continued certification as stated in the Audit Scope.
+Renew - the CRG has reviewed the results of the renewal audit and has approved certification.